elecfreaks/learn-en/microbitKit/smart_agriculture_kit/microbit-Smart-Agriculture-Kit-case-13.md

 ![](./images/microbit-Smart-Agriculture-Kit-13-04.png)

-Finished models after the assembly
+Finished models after the assembly：

 1. The baseboard